arjunr00/opengl-basics/README.md

 Then, run `make` to generate the executable.
 Run `make clean` to remove all generated files.

+## How to run

+After building, just run `make test` or `./build/opengl-basics` from the root of this repository.

+Press Q to close the application.
+Press 1 to switch to filled mode and 2 to switch to wireframe mode.

 ## What it looks like
 ![opengl-gif](https://user-images.githubusercontent.com/30734384/93616932-5f2d2100-f9a3-11ea-8865-d6a88b084b03.gif)